Maintaining Brand Relevance… Signs It’s Time To Refresh Your Brand

 8. Don’t skimp

 A strong brand isn’t a one-off investment, so don’t let it stagnate.
 Big brands are constantly building and strengthening their brands by supporting the ‘core’ with continuous improvements and tweaks and/or refinements to the fringe.
 Investing in your brand’s equity with a strong communications strategy, including PR and marketing, will save you money in the long run.
 Are you driving continuous improvement?

-If you find yourself answering ‘no’ to any of the questions above, you might be at the tipping point of needing a brand refresh.
-So start the conversation and get sound advice from an expert team like ours, before you launch your business into change.
+If you find yourself questioning any of the above, you might be at the tipping point of needing a brand refresh.
+So start a conversation with a brand expert who can guide you through the process of change.